When it comes to physical bullion, the only way to buy gold in super is through the creation of a self-managed super fund (SMSF).

 Each SMSF goes through an end of financial year audit of the fund.
 During this time, you can arrange an inventory statement from Guardian Vaults that lists your holding and valuation at end of financial year, which you then forward on to your SMSF accountant.

 Our experienced staff check and verify your precious metals and generate a statement.
 We only charge $40 +GST per 30 minutes for a metal inventory, with the majority taking less than 30 minutes.
-Inventory holdings in Guardian Vaults that are insured for over $100,000 receive free EOFY inventory statements regardless of the time it takes.

 This is something we cannot help with.
 An SMSF is not right for everybody, it would depend on your individual circumstances.
 Guardian Gold cannot provide advice as to whether an SMSF is suitable for you or not.
 This is something you would have to research independently or seek professional financial advice externally.